 Want to Learn about Student-Centered Language Teaching?

-Concentration is one of my favourite student-centered activities.
+Concentration is one of my favourite student-centred activities.
 After all, the students are doing all the hard work, not the teacher!
 Once you set the game up, you just have to supervise and offer feedback, while the students are thinking, reading, and actively learning English.